AI

 AI incident response: Why most incidents are process failures

 The most damaging AI incidents stem from process breakdowns, not technical failures.
-Here is how to build incident response that addresses the real causes.
+Discover how to build incident response procedures that address the real causes of AI failures, not just the technical symptoms, and create recovery processes that rebuild customer trust.

 Key takeaways